Laokoon-SecurITy/Cortex-XDR-Config-Extractor/README.md

 ### Agent Version ≥7.8
-Support Files files from Agents running Version 7.8 or higher are encrypted, but if you have elevated privileges on the Windows Maschine the files can be directly copied from the following directory, without encryption.
+Support files from Agents running Version 7.8 or higher are encrypted, but if you have elevated privileges on the Windows Maschine the files can be directly copied from the following directory, without encryption.

 #### Method I
 ```
 C:\ProgramData\Cyvera\LocalSystem\Persistence\agent_settings.db\
 ```
 #### Method II
-Generated Support Files are not deleted regulary, so it might be possible to find old, unencrypted Support Files in the following folders:
+Generated Support Files are not deleted regulary, so it might be possible to find old, unencrypted Support Files in the following folder:
 ```
 C:\Users\[Username]\AppData\Roaming\PaloAltoNetworks\Traps\support\
 ```